Configuration#

 Note

-By default, if no configuration is provided, Lithops will use the Localhost backend to run the functions.
+By default, if no configuration is provided, Lithops uses the Localhost backend to run functions.

-To work with Lithops on the Cloud, you must configure at least one compute backend and one storage backend.
-Lithops can work both with the leading cloud providers, and using on-premise or Kubernetes platforms.
-You have multiple options to choose compute and storage backends based on your needs.
+To run workloads in the cloud, you must configure at least one compute backend and one storage backend.
+Lithops works with leading cloud providers, as well as on-premise and Kubernetes platforms.
+You can choose compute and storage backends based on your needs.

-Lithops configuration can be provided either using a configuration file, or in runtime via a python dictionary.
+Lithops configuration can be provided using a configuration file or at runtime via a Python dictionary.

 Compute and Storage backends#

-Choose your compute and storage engines from the table below:
+Choose your compute and storage backends from the table below:

 Configuration File#